CONABIO/antares3/docs/setup_cluster.rst

 	name_instance=conabio-dask-sge-master
 	efs_dns=<DNS name of EFS>
 	type_value=Node-dask-sge
+	source /home/ubuntu/.profile
+	##Name of the queue that will be used by dask-scheduler and dask-workers
+	queue_name=dask-queue.q
+	##We use one slot for every instance
+	slots=1
 	##Mount EFS according to variable mount_point defined on bash script of step 1
 	mount -t nfs4 -o nfsvers=4.1,rsize=1048576,wsize=1048576,hard,timeo=600,retrans=2 $efs_dns:/ $mount_point
 	##Tag instance